1 9 5 5 – 1 9 5 8 (UK)

 ‘Repertory’ casting saw frequent recasting (there were three Prince Johns, for example) and character parts filled by the same actors in almost weekly rotation – Paul Eddington played twenty parts before gaining the regular role of Will Scarlett.

-The series was broadly based on the Robin Hood legend, with Robin of Locksley, the Earl of Huntingdon, forced to rebel against the cruel Regent, Prince John, and his local henchman, the Sheriff of Nottingham.
+The series was broadly based on the Robin Hood legend, with Robin of Locksley, the Earl of Huntingdon, forced to rebel against the cruel Regent, Prince John, and his local henchman, the Sheriff of Nottingham, while King Richard I is away on his Crusade to the Holy Land.

-The evil Sheriff was so detested by audiences that poor Alan Wheatley used to often find his car scratched, while Archie Duncan was also a hero in real life – he received a gallantry award after dragging two child actors out of the path of a stampeding horse.
+The evil Sheriff was so detested by audiences that poor Alan Wheatley used to often find his car scratched, while Archie Duncan was also a hero in real life – he received the Queen’s Medal for Bravery after dragging two child actors out of the path of a bolting horse.

-To keep it company, the producers later built another tree.
+To keep it company, the producers later built another tree out of wood and plaster.
 It gave a whole new meaning to the term ‘wooden acting’.

 The opening theme to the show, sung by Dick James, spent eight weeks in the pop charts in 1956 (reaching #14) and became as familiar as the series itself, often heard in school playgrounds in the late 50s and early 60s;